Murder of Kandee Martin: Execution

 On January 31, 2025, 44-year-old Marion Bowman Jr. was put to death by lethal injection in the Broad River Correctional Institution.
 After being injected with a lethal amount of pentobarbital, Bowman was pronounced dead at 6:27pm.

 Bowman was the first condemned person from both South Carolina and the whole of the U.S. to be executed in the year of 2025.
 Before his death sentence was carried out, Bowman reportedly ordered a last meal of fried shrimp, fish, oysters, chicken wings, chicken tenders, onion rings, banana pudding and German chocolate cake, in addition to pineapple juice and cranberry juice.

 Bowman, through his attorneys, released a last statement through a book of poems two hours before his execution.

-The Martin family released a statement to Charleston-area media (Dorchester County is served by Charleston media).
+The Martin family released a statement to Charleston-area media.
 "Our hearts go out to (Bowman's) family, but we do feel justice was served.
 We know from experience how hard it is to lose someone."

 After Bowman's execution, condemned inmate Brad Sigmon had his execution scheduled for March 7, 2025.
 He filed a motion to stay the execution while his lawyers could obtain the autopsy report from Bowman's execution.
 The report showed that Bowman received two doses of pentobarbital rather than the single dose the State claimed, and may have consciously felt a drowning sensation while being executed.